ARC-OPT/orogen-wbc/README.md

 This task library provides a Rock interface for the Whole-Body Control library.

 # Installation
-A buildconf with installation instructions can be found here: https://git.hb.dfki.de/dfki-control/wbc/buildconf.
+A buildconf for installation can be found here: https://git.hb.dfki.de/dfki-control/wbc/buildconf.

 If want to use your own buildconf, just add the [wbc package set](https://git.hb.dfki.de/dfki-control/wbc/package_set) to your autoproj manifest file.
 Then do the following: